 Signs And Symptoms Of Vitamin D Deficiency

 While exploring high numbers of virus transmission in COVID-19 maps, you better stay healthy at home.
-Here, the problems due to deficiency of Vitamin D comes with following signs and symptoms:
+Here, the problems due to deficiency or low intake of Vitamin D comes with the following signs and symptoms:

 1. Regular sickness